List of tallest buildings in Louisville: Tallest buildings

-This list ranks Louisville skyscrapers that stand at least 37 meters tall, based on standard height measurement.
+This list ranks completed buildings in Louisville that stand at least 200 ft (61 m) tall as of 2026, based on standard height measurement.
 This includes spires and architectural details but does not include antenna masts.
-Existing structures are included for ranking purposes based on present height.
+The “Year” column indicates the year of completion.
+Buildings tied in height are sorted by year of completion with earlier buildings ranked first, and then alphabetically.